MS NOW: Coverage of Israeli–Palestinian conflict

-Suspensions of hosts
+Suspensions and dismissals of hosts

 Michael Savage

 Michael Savage briefly hosted a weekend talk show in 2003.
-That July, Savage responded to a prank caller on his show by calling him a "pig" and a "sodomite", and telling him he "should get AIDS and die."
+That July, Savage responded to a prank caller on his show by calling him a "pig" and a "sodomite", and telling him he "should get AIDS and die".
 Savage's show was canceled and he was dismissed from MSNBC shortly thereafter.

 Don Imus

 Don Imus' radio show Imus in the Morning was simulcast on MSNBC for over ten years.
-In 2007, he described members of the Rutgers University women's basketball team as "some nappy-headed hoes."
-The remark was met with outrage, and advertisers withdrew from the show, with MSNBC canceling the simulcast.
+In 2007, he described members of the Rutgers Scarlet Knights women's basketball team as "some nappy-headed hoes".
+The remark sparked outrage.
+The comments sparked outrage, as many considered them to be racist and sexist.
+After sponsors began to withdraw advertisements from the show, MSNBC canceled the simulcast.
 Both Imus and NBC News apologized to the Rutgers Basketball team for the remarks.

+Brief suspension of Joe Scarborough due to political contributions

+In November 2010, Joe Scarborough, host of Morning Joe, was briefly suspended after he donated $4,000 to Republican candidates in Florida.

-Keith Olbermann and Joe Scarborough
+Suspension and departure of Keith Olbermann

-On November 5, 2010, MSNBC President Phil Griffin suspended Keith Olbermann indefinitely without pay for having contributed $2,400 (the maximum personal donation limit) to each of three Democratic Party candidates during the 2010 midterm election cycle.
+In November 2010, Keith Olbermann, the host of the highly rated news/opinion show Countdown with Keith Olbermann, was suspended without pay for having contributed $2,400 (the maximum personal donation limit) to each of three Democratic Party candidates ahead of the 2010 United States elections.
 NBC News policy prohibited contributions to political campaigns unless NBC News had given its prior permission.
-On November 7, 2010, Olbermann posted a thank you message to supporters via Twitter.
-That same day, MSNBC announced that he would be back on the air starting on November 9.

-Two weeks later, Griffin announced the suspension of Joe Scarborough for similar misconduct.
-The Morning Joe host had donated $4,000 to Republican candidates in Florida.
-Like Olbermann's suspension, Scarborough's was brief, and he returned to the airwaves on November 24.
+A few days later, he was reinstated.

+In January 2011, Olbermann left MSNBC.
+Before reading a James Thurber short story called "The Scottie Who Knew Too Much", Olbermann thanked viewers, producers, and technical staff for his show's eight-year success.
+However, he did not thank or even mention Griffin or NBC News president Steve Capus.
+Olbermann did not disclose the reason for his departure, and a statement from MSNBC would only reveal that the two parties had ended the commentator's four-year contract.
+Many liberal bloggers and commentators blamed cable provider Comcast for Olbermann's sudden departure, accusing the company of silencing the host for political purposes just days after acquiring NBCUniversal on January 18.
+Statements from MSNBC and Comcast denied this allegation.
+Daily Beast media critic Howard Kurtz, former MSNBC anchor David Shuster, and an anonymous NBC executive said that Olbermann's past suspension and subsequent conflicts with network management was a more likely precipitating factor in Countdowns cancellation.

+The following month, Olbermann relaunched his show on Current TV.
+He also started a blog called FOKNewsChannel.com, a commentary site parodying Fox News, which included written commentaries and articles based on former Countdown segments.